Jackabiddle/db-timebanking-app/README.md

 - Users can follow other users
 - Users can see a list of the users they follow
 - Users can see a list of their followers
-- Users can see a timeline of community tasks from people they follow
+- Users can see a timeline of community contributions from people they follow
 - Users can see a ranking of them compared to they follow - who has completed the most tasks, logged the most hours, etc.

 ## Getting Started